Sajid-tech/newsapp/README.md

 # It is a project that make from class based componnets

+#if you get any error that means Api keys exceed the limit so pls try some times

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).